isaacdarcilla/f7-timer/README.md

 # Event Timer for Android

-A time management application built with Framework7 and Javascript
+🔥 A time management application built with Framework7 and Javascript

 ![](https://framework7.io/i/brand-logos/pwa-red.svg)

 Event Timer is a simple application for a synchronized and centralized time designed and developed by <b>Isaac D. Arcilla</b> of the College of Engineering using web technologies.

+## API

 Live Server at [Heroku](https://event-timer.herokuapp.com/)